kittfranse/UFOs/README.md

 # UFOs
-Javascript and Bootstrap for a dynamic webpage
+Javascript and Bootstrap (HTML) for a dynamic webpage and interactive dashboard.